bsdimp/freebsd-git-docs/doc-cvt.md

 # FreeBSD Doc Committer Tranistion Guide

 This document is designed to walk people through the conversion process from subversion to git, written from the doc committer's point of view.
 This document is a living document, so please don't hesistate to send improvements, or even ask for areas to be explained more / better / at all.
+Please note that the URL for the repo is currently https://cgit-beta.freebsd.org/doc, but that will change when this is put into productions.

 ## Git Basics